 Liz is the author of two poetry collections, Kingdom (2015) and After Birth (2019).
-Her work has been published in literary magazines across Canada, longlisted for the CBC poetry prize, selected for inclusion in The Best of the Best Canadian Poetry in English, and was recently nominated for a Pushcart Prize and a National Magazine Award.
+Her work has been published in literary magazines across Canada, longlisted for the CBC poetry prize, and selected for inclusion in The Best of the Best Canadian Poetry in English.
 She grew up in Victoria and now lives in Hamilton, where she’s working on a collection of essays.

 Photo by Sara Heinonen